Placental abruption: Diagnosis

 Placental abruption is suspected when a pregnant mother has sudden localized abdominal pain with or without bleeding.
 The fundus may be monitored because a rising fundus can indicate bleeding.
 An ultrasound may be used to rule out placenta praevia but is not diagnostic for abruption.
-The diagnosis is one of exclusion, meaning other possible sources of vaginal bleeding or abdominal pain have to be ruled out in order to diagnose placental abruption.
-Of note, use of magnetic resonance imaging has been found to be highly sensitive in depicting placental abruption, and may be considered if no ultrasound evidence of placental abruption is present, especially if the diagnosis of placental abruption would change management.
+The diagnosis is one of exclusion, meaning other possible sources of vaginal bleeding or abdominal pain have to be ruled out to diagnose placental abruption.
+Of note, use of magnetic resonance imaging is highly sensitive in depicting placental abruption, and may be considered if no ultrasound evidence of placental abruption is present, especially if the diagnosis of placental abruption would change management.